-For the years ended May 31, 2016, 2017 and 2018, we identified seven operating segments, including language training and test preparation, primary and secondary school education, online education, content development and distribution, pre-school education, overseas study consulting services, and study tour.
-In the year ended May 31, 2018, we identified language training and test preparation as a reportable segment.
-Primary and secondary school education, online education, content development and distribution, overseas study consulting services and secondary school education, online education, content development and distribution, pre-school education, overseas study consulting services and study tour operating segments were aggregated as others because individually they do not exceed the 10% quantitative threshold.
+For the years ended May 31, 2017,2018 and 2019, we identified seven operating segments, including language training and test preparation, primary and secondary school education, online education, content development and distribution, pre-school education, overseas study consulting services, and study tour.
+In the year ended May 31, 2019, we identified language training and test preparation as a reportable segment.
+Primary and secondary school education, online education, content development and distribution, pre-school education, overseas study consulting services and study tour operating segments were aggregated as others because individually they do not exceed the 10% quantitative threshold.

-Net revenues from our language training and test preparation courses accounted for 83.8%, 83.9% and 82.7%, respectively, of our total net revenues in the fiscal years ended May 31, 2016, 2017 and 2018.
+Net revenues from our language training and test preparation courses accounted for 83.9%, 82.7% and 84.2%, respectively, of our total net revenues in the fiscal years ended May 31, 2017, 2018 and 2019.
 We recognize revenues from course fees collected for enrollment in our language training and test preparation courses proportionally as we deliver the instruction over the period of the course.